MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_configure_host.md

 **This is preliminary content and subject to change.**

 The Windows container feature is available on Windows Server 2016, Nano Server, and Windows 10 insider releases.
-A Windows container host can be deployed onto physical systems, on-pre virtual machines, and Azure virtual machines.
+A Windows container host can be deployed onto physical systems, on-prem virtual machines, and cloud hosted virtual machines.
 The steps to deploy a container host may vary by operating system, and system type.
 This document provides the details needed to quickly provision a Windows container host.
 This document also links through to more detailed instruction on manual deployments for all configuration types.

 Use the navigation at the right hand side to select your desired deployment configuration.

 ## Azure Container Host

-Perhaps the quickest way to get a Windows container host up and running, is in Azure.
+Perhaps the quickest way to get a Windows container host up and running is in Azure.
 An Azure virtual machine can be deployed with the container role in one of several ways.

 > Azure does not support Hyper-V containers.